DylanDDeng/ai-demo-tools/README.md

 ## Technical Highlights

-This repository showcases several key AI technology concepts and practices:
+This repository showcases several key AI technology concepts and practices that I've been learning:

 - **Multi-Agent Systems** - Demonstrates how AI agents with different specialties can work together to solve complex problems
 - **Tool Usage** - Shows how LLMs can use external tools (such as search engines, web scraping tools) to enhance their capabilities